Board of Directors

 Sally McCallum will serve as President of The Arc Benton Board of Directors starting July 1, 2019.
 She has lived in Corvallis since 1998 and began volunteering with The Arc in 1999 at the age of 14.
 She was an active volunteer through her teens with The Arc’s afternoon socialization program.
 She and her husband currently run and live in an Adult Foster Home for people with I/DD and is passionate about giving her clients the most “normal” life they can have.
 In her free time she loves gardening, canning, and hiking.

-Mike Hoffman serves as Immediate Past President of The Arc Benton Board of Directors and current Treasurer.
+Mike Hoffman will serve as the Immediate Past President of The Arc Benton Board of Directors starting July 1, 2019.
 In January of 2014, Mike retired from the automotive service field where he worked for his entire career, including having his own auto repair shop here in Corvallis.
 Mike's son, Adam, lives a very happy and full life in a group home in town, and Mike and his wife Nancy know that Adam's participation in The Arc after school activities had a direct impact on his ability to make the positive transition into adulthood.
 Mike's commitment to The Arc Benton began in appreciation for what The Arc has done for Adam and has grown from there.
 He and Nancy also have chaired The Arc Giving Tree Committee since 2008.